 Pontus: Because I am Colombian by birth and heart.
 For some things I like Sweden too, but as a black guy in Sweden I have received a lot of racism there, and thus I will never say that I am proud to be Swedish.
 I just cannot do it because it would be a lie.

-I like the organization in Sweden and the manners that people almost always help unknown people who have problems, but there is a lot of racism against black people and as a player of the Swedish national team representing the country, I have been wrongly accused of stealing clothes In a shop where I before that spent 2000 euros a year, detained by the police who accused me of stealing my own car! detained for just sitting in my car with another black friend, timely talking about the issue of racism in Sweden.
-I have been detained for crossing the street, falsely accused of raping a woman because they confused me with another black guy who had not either raped that woman.
+I like the organization in Sweden and the manners that people almost always help unknown people who have problems, but there is a lot of racism against black people.
+As a player of the Swedish national team representing the country, I have been wrongly accused of stealing clothes in a shop where I had previously spent 2000 euros a year.
+I have been detained by the police who accused me of stealing my own car!
+I have been detained for just sitting in my car with another black friend, talking about the issue of racism in Sweden.
+I have been detained for crossing the street, falsely accused of raping a woman because they confused me with another black guy (who did not rape that woman).
 I have been racially insulted several times on the street, and on internet forums, discriminated against in restaurants, shops and so much more but I think that’s enough for people to understand that I will never say that I’m proud to be Swedish.

 Now in Sweden there are many black people, and in the Swedish boards of directors there is one black person.
 It is shameful!
 The Swedish government always talk about the equal rights and diversity that they say are so good in Sweden, and they say they treat minorities and foreigners well, but that’s just not true!
 It is just a disaster and the integration is another disaster.
 And the politicians and Swedish people always deny that there is racism against black people and that the integration is a disaster, but everyone can see it all the time, it is very frustrating, and many treat me differently now due to my good sports achievements and it have been the same people who was discriminating against me before.
 Now the racial party is one of the biggest here and the Swedish people and their politicians still deny that there is racism and that the country has problems.